btwonion/skylper/beta-changelog.md

 ## Features
-- improve structure selection message for recognized locations in Crystal Hollows
+none

 ## Bug Fixes
-none
+- use regex to remove color codes from rawText in MessageEvents

 ## Technical changes
 none